TheSHEEEP/godotdetour/README.md

 * More debug rendering.
 * Better control over threading.
 For now, every new() instance of DetourNavigation will create its own thread.
 * More control over which agent goes to which navigation mesh.
 Currently, only the agent radius & height is used automatically to determine this.
-* Changing the navmesh after creation (by adding/removing level geometry that isn't just obstacles/marked areas).
+* Changing the navmesh after creation (by adding/removing level geometry that isn't just obstacles/marked areas) without requiring a full reload.
 * Support dynamic area flags instead of hard coded grass, water, etc.
-* Predicted agent values & agent signals.
+* Predicted agent values.
 * Various other optimizations and ease-of-use functions.